ULNA ANATOMY

 Ulnar Tuberosity

-• Location: Rough prominence on anterior surface near elbow
+• Location: Rough prominence on anterior surface near your elbow

 • Function: